-The Compartment is launched on DATE 2023 by way of a cross-border merger with the French UCITS AURIS SHORT DURATION.
+The Compartment was launched on 15th March 2023 by way of a cross-border merger with the French UCITS AURIS SHORT DURATION.

-A Performance Fee of up to 20% of the positive difference between the annual performance of each Class (i.e. over the Financial Year) and the annual performance of the benchmark Index over the same period (MSCI World Net Total Return Index).
+A Performance Fee of up to 20% of the positive difference between the annual performance of each Class (i.e. over the Financial Year) and the annual performance of the benchmark Index over the same period.
 Each time the net asset value is established, the performance fee, which is defined as 20% (inclusive of tax) of the outperformance net of fees in excess of the benchmark (i.e. the capitalised €STR index) plus 58.5 basis points, is the subject of a provision, or a reversal of a provision limited to the existing allocation.
 Such a provision may only be made if the net asset value after taking into account any provision for performance fees is higher than the net asset value at the beginning of the year.
 In the event of redemptions, the portion of the performance fee corresponding to the units redeemed is received by the Management Company.